 Before you read, these answers are only my perspective and you don’t have to believe me.
 That’s ok and don’t make it personal.
 You can think that these opinions come from one guy who doesn’t mean anything to your life and you don’t need to get upset.
 I love you all.
 Especially my fans!

-As a student and a Thai, what are your choices in taking up a university course?
-Are you always interested in the arts and filmmaking?
-How was your childhood like?
+As a student and a Thai, what were your choices in taking up a university course?
+Were you always interested in the arts and filmmaking?
+What was your childhood like?

 I am always happy that people love and accept my arts, it seems like they accept me because I put lots of myself into my arts.
 Sadly in real life, not many people accept me as the way I am because I talk too much and I never learn to shut up.
 One thing that surprises me is that being too honest is a bad thing, being too successful is a bad thing.
 But I am getting used to it and I’m trying my best not to pay too much attention.

-Aside from the above revelation, there are 3 people who specifically ask this question.
+Aside from the revelations above, there are 3 people who specifically ask this question.
 Tell us more about you?

 I don’t follow the trends (except the clients want to, ha!), but I will like specific thing and I stick with that thing for a while.

 As a recognized and respected Thai filmmaker around the world, do you consider your work more popular outside Thailand?
 Do you think the local Thai industry lacks appreciation of filmmakers who have done great outside your country?

 Yes, I think my work is more popular outside Thailand and I don’t know why is that and I think if you are so young and you have your own series, your own movies, your own company, people with hate you for that!
 Hahaha, especially people in my industry.
 I ain’t no good with playing the business game so I don’t think people in the same industry appreciate what I have done but that’s OK.